 Dequethat additionally supports blocking operations that wait for the deque to become non-empty when retrieving an element, and wait for space to become available in the deque when storing an element.A

-asyncmethods.A service that decouples the production of new asynchronous tasks from the consumption of the results of completed tasks.A stage of a possibly asynchronous computation, that performs an action or computes a value when another CompletionStage completes.ConcurrentMap<K,V>A
+asyncmethods.Exception thrown when an error or other exception is encountered in the course of completing a result or task.A service that decouples the production of new asynchronous tasks from the consumption of the results of completed tasks.A stage of a possibly asynchronous computation, that performs an action or computes a value when another CompletionStage completes.ConcurrentHashMap<K,

-Setof keys, in which additions may optionally be enabled by mapping to a common value.An unbounded concurrent deque based on linked nodes.An unbounded thread-safe queue based on linked nodes.ConcurrentSkipListMap<K,V>A scalable concurrent
+Setof keys, in which additions may optionally be enabled by mapping to a common value.An unbounded concurrent deque based on linked nodes.An unbounded thread-safe queue based on linked nodes.ConcurrentMap<K,

 ConcurrentNavigableMapimplementation.A thread-safe variant of